Stafford power station

 Stafford power station supplied electricity to the town of Stafford, England and the surrounding area from 1895 to 1958.
-It was owned and operated by Stafford Corporation prior to the nationalisation of the British electricity supply industry in 1948.
+It was initially owned and operated by Stafford Corporation, then by the North West Midlands Joint Electricity Authority prior to the nationalisation of the British electricity supply industry in 1948.
 The power station was redeveloped in the 1920s, but after 1935 it was a standby plant used at times of peak demand.
 Stafford power station was decommissioned in 1958.